MelonHiker/cppg/README.md

 ```
 The `--reload` flag enables automatic server restarts upon code changes, which is helpful during development.

+The application will be available at http://localhost:8000/

 ## Observability
 This application is instrumented for observability using Phoenix.
-You can view traces of all calls [HERE](https://app.phoenix.arize.com/).
+You can view traces of all calls at: http://localhost:6006/.

+You can also visualize the workflow diagrams in the drawing_workflows directory